-- Have your resume, cover letter, and personal statement critiqued by someone in the Career Development and Advising Center.
+- Have your resume, cover letter, and personal statement critiqued by someone in the Career Services.

-- Attend a workshop or class on career planning, job searching, and interview skills in the Career Development and Advising Center.
+- Attend a workshop or class on career planning, job searching, and interview skills in the Career Services.

-- Participate in a mock interview in the Career Development and Advising Center.
+- Participate in a mock interview in the Career Services.

 - Develop at least one significant leadership experience, and be prepared to discuss it thoughtfully.
 Some examples include organizing a campus event, leading a work or volunteer project or serving on the executive board of a student organization.